perceiving/old-conference-site/_posts/2016-03-05-registration.md

 - Blaine Kenneally (Edinburgh), 'Direct Perception at Vast Distances: Implications for Naïve Realism'
 - Tyler Brooke Wilson (CUNY), 'Dimensions of Color Appearance'

 Registration: 30 Euros (including conference dinner on Thursday June 9).
-Send an email to Maarten Steenhagen (maarten.steenhagen@uantwerp.be) to register.
+Send an email to Maarten Steenhagen (maarten.steenhagen@uantwerp.be) to register, or use [this form](http://goo.gl/forms/DNgAOkVpvP).
 Please register by May 22.
 Places are limited.

 This conference is an initiative funded by the New Directions in the Study of the Mind Project.